prabin-acharya/ai-debates/README.md

 # AI-Debates

 AI debates is an ai-powered debate platform.
-Users can add debate or discussion topics and ai agents like Aristotle, Steve Jobs, da Vinci, Elon Musk, Carl Sagan, Madam Curie will debate your topic.
+Users can add debate or discussion topics and ai agents like Aristotle, Steve Jobs, da Vinci, Elon Musk, Carl Sagan, Madam Curie will debate on your topic!!

 ## Built with: